tiberiuichim/presentations/volto-slate-advanced/slides.md

 those expections are reflected also to interactions with Volto.
 The Volto blocks presented a challenge, but the basic rule is obvious: one paragraph per block, Volto provides separate blocks for things like images and tables.

+do demo for traversing, sublists, etc
 -->

 ## volto-slate takes over Volto

 - paste HTML, you get multiple blocks
 - pasted images are uploaded & converted to Volto image blocks
-- pasted Google Spreadsheets are converto to Volto table blocks
+- pasted Google Spreadsheets are converted to Volto table blocks
 - serves as target for drag/drop images from system